salchik/IS218FINALPROJECT/README.md

 # IS218FINAL
 This is our IS218 Final
-The people who worked on this were Michael Marut and
+The people who worked on this were Michael Marut and Sally Chik

 # Class Sign-In Sheet